Dailymotion-Pro-Services/dynamic-preview/story.md

 ### Interstitial Ads:

 Web banners or banner ads can be added dynamically over a side in the fullscreen mode of the dailymotion story.
-It comes with a `close ad` button which enables you to close the ad and play the video of the current slide.
+It comes with a `close ad` button which lets you close the ad and play the video of the current slide.
 You can target any slide based on their indexes (starting from `0` ).
 Here is an example of showing interstitial ads for slides `3`,`5`,`7`,`...`.

 ```html